Ryo-N7/Ryo-N7.github.io/_posts/2019-01-25-tidyversedevday-rstudioconf-reflections.md

 which you can learn from Tony’s blog post [here](https://tonyelhabr.rbind.io/post/making-first-pull-request/).

+An important thing that I learned was that it’s good practice to create a different branch for working on a Pull Request for different issues on the same package!
+In terms of labeling the branches you're working on [Claus Wilke](https://twitter.com/dariyasydykova/status/1087110371817721856) recommends the format "issue-issue#-brief-description-of-an-issue".

 The main things I focused on were improving documentation and providing additional examples.
 For these tasks I found it important to do a lot of research first.
 Thankfully I was able to find many Stack Overflow posts